Mark Bantock

-Mark Tony Bantock is a former English international bowls player.
+Mark Tony Bantock is a former international bowls player from England.

+Biography

+Bantock finished runner-up in the national junior singles in 1990.

 Bantock was an England captain and won a silver medal in the Men's pairs at the 2006 Commonwealth Games and a bronze medal at the lawn bowls competition at the 2010 Commonwealth Games.
 In 2009 he won the fours silver medal at the Atlantic Bowls Championships.

 He announced his retirement in 2012.